Ekleog/jsmark/README.md

 Usage
 =====

-First, clone the repository with the submodules (the actual benchmarks):
+First, clone the repository with the submodules (the actual benchmarks) (omit the `-j4` if using git before v1.9, it just makes the download faster):
 ```
 git clone --recursive -j4 https://github.com/Ekleog/jsmark
 ```

-Go into the directory
+Go into the directory:
 ```
 cd jsmark
 ```

-Finally, run it with
+And finally, run it with:
 ```
 ./jsmark [path to JS shell without the patch] [path to JS shell with the patch]
 ```